Dedicated to enhancing local democracy through improved public communication and community problem solving

 The CPD ran three public forums on school safety for St. Vrain Valley School District in Longmont in early February, and then a student forum on March 6.

-The CPD assisted with the UniverCity Connections Stakeholder meeting on January 17th.
+The CPD assisted with the UniverCity Connections stakeholder meeting on January 17, 2013.